implico/frontend-starter/README.md

 ##### Responsive size with font sets
-It often occurs that you have some number of standard font sizes on the website.
+It often happens that you have some number of standard font sizes on the website.
 To use the `font-vw` mixin more conveniently, you can predefine these font sizes in the `core/config` file:
 ```sass
 $font-sets: (